JayO-1/system-design-101/README.md

     * There will be three main points to consider:
         1. Raw file upload to S3 in chunks
         2. Chunk metadata will need to be passed to the message broker.
 The consumer of this message broker processes the chunk (encoding + resolution)
         3. We need to know when all the chunks for a video have been processed.
-This is because we cannot update the Chunk or Video DB prematurely (as this will cause videos that haven't finished upload to be shown as available)
+This is because we cannot update the Video DB prematurely (as this will cause videos that haven't finished uploading to be shown as available)
     * All of the above are accomplished using the architecture shown below.
 We add an additional message broker to monitor for when a chunk has finished processing and publish the complete information on a video file (total chunks) to another message broker
         * We can use a Flink consumer to read from both of these message brokers
         * This Flink consumer is responsible for updating both the Chunks DB and the Video DB when all the chunks for a video have been processed.
 This maintains atomicity in video processing